wanghh7/VIDY-paper-reading-group/README.md

 Note: Each student should sign up for at least **1 presenter, 2 challengers, and 1 summarizer** role.
 You can sign up as a 3rd challenger only if all papers have at least 2 challengers.

-* Presenter: Create slides, deliver the paper presentation, and handle questions.
+* **Presenter:** Create the main presentation, describing the motivation, problem definition, method, and experimental findings of this paper.

-* Challenger: Prepare 1-2 slides, review the paper, and identify at least 3 strengths and 3 weaknesses.

-* Discussant: Prepare 1-2 slides, propose a follow-up project made possible by the current paper's success, explore connections with other research, and raise discussion points for improvement and relevance.
+* **Challenger:** Prepare 2-3 critical but not necessarily negative questions.
+Please note that this role does not require going over related work, and is not an exhaustive list of all arguments you can think of.
+What are your reactions to the Papers and why?
+What can the authors do to improve the Paper?
+Learning how to read other Papers with the **critical eye of a good**.

+* **Discussant:** Propose an imaginary follow-up project (e.g., novel theorem, methodology, and applications) that has now become possible due to the existence and success of the current paper.
+Think about **what is beyond** this paper and the what are the connections with other papers?
+Come up with several discussion points (e.g., constructive ways to improve the paper, the relevance of the paper to academia and society).

-* Summarizer: After the meeting, summarize the discussion in 2-3 slides, covering the paper's main message, contributions, limitations, and future directions.
-Also, collect all reading materials and upload them to our shared repository.
+* **Summarizer:** Your responsibility is to help the audience **understand the papers better**.
+You should have read the papers carefully, taken time to understand their contributions, strengths and weaknesses, and what the audience needs to know about them.
+After the meeting, you should summarize the meeting discussion in 2-3 slides by including the paper's main message, contributions, limitations, and future directions.
+Collect all the reading materials (papers, presentation slides, summary slides) and upload them to our shared repository.

+* **Hacker (optional):** Implement a small part of the paper on a small dataset or toy problem, or any other simplified version of the paper.
+Share a Jupyter Notebook with the code of the algorithm with the reading group.
+This role is optional, i.e., you can declare if you would like to be a Hacker as an alternative for a specific week, for example, when you like the topic and would like to get hands-on experience, but no student will necessarily have to complete this role.
+Please do not simply download and run an existing implementation, make an effort to at least implement a core method from the paper.
+After all, your code does not have to be bug-free or run perfectly in all scenarios.
+Also, you are welcome to use (and give credit to) an existing implementation for “backbone” code (e.g. model building, data loading, training loop, etc.).